 In recent years, the Muslim perceptions of the Bible have attracted increasing scholarly attention.
 Under the influence of Catholic missionary agitation, translations of the Bible into Arabic reached early modern Iran and were intensively studied by Shiite scholars.
 Their reception of scriptural material in a context of interreligious polemic provides evidence for the importance of the Bible in Arabic in Persian-speaking lands.

-Dennis Halft was born in Bonn, Germany, and currently lives in Jerusalem.
+Dennis Halft was born in Bonn in 1981, Germany, and lives between Berlin and Trier.

 - 2013: Hebrew Bible quotations in Arabic transcription in Safavid Iran of the 11th/17th century: Sayyed Aḥmad ʿAlavī’s Persian refutations of Christianity.
-Intellectual history of the Islamicate world 1.
+Intellectual history of the Islamicate world 1, p.
 235‒252.

 - 2017: Ismāʿīl Qazvīnī A twelfth/eighteenth-century Jewish convert to Imāmī Šīʿism and his critique of Ibn Ezra’s Commentary on the four kingdoms (Daniel 231‒45).
-Senses of scripture, treasures of tradition: The Bible in Arabic among Jews, Christians and Muslims, edited by M. L. Hjälm.
-Leiden: Brill, 2017.
+Senses of scripture, treasures of tradition: The Bible in Arabic among Jews, Christians and Muslims, édité par M. L. Hjälm.
+Leiden: Brill, 2017, p.
 280‒304.

 - 2017: Towards a New Perception of Islam: The influence of Marie-Dominique Chenu’s Theology of Incarnation on Christian-Muslim Relations.The Promise of Renewal: Dominicans and Vatican II, édité par M. Attridge, D. Dias, M. Eaton & N. Olkovich.
 Adelaide: ATF Theology, p.
 225‒239.